Phitsanulok Phitsanulok Province, Thailand Travel Guide

 While possible when it's not rainy, river levels are higher and currents stronger during the wet season.
 This influences boat trips.

-In March and April, agricultural burning in Northern Thailand leads to major air pollution (PM2.5 haze).
+In The third month of the year and April, agricultural burning in The north of Thailand leads to major air pollution (PM2.5 haze).
 This can influence atmospheric quality and reduce visibility, especially for remote views.

-Book accommodation and popular tours in advance during the High Season due to increased demand.
+Book accommodation and popular tours in advance in the Peak Season due to increased demand.

-Embrace flexibility for plans in the open air during the monsoon; sudden downpours are common.
+Embrace flexibility for plans in the outdoors air during the monsoon; sudden downpours are common.

 Plan your entry into Thailand by understanding the visa and documentation requirements.
 These rules vary based on your nationality.